On Prince Andrew, UK Labour's Corbyn says nobody is above the law

-BIRMINGHAM, England (Reuters) - Britain’s Labour Party leader Jeremy Corbyn said on Thursday that nobody was above the law and anyone who had done something wrong should be open to investigation, when asked about whether Prince Andrew should make a statement to U.S. authorities.
+BIRMINGHAM, England, Nov 21 (Reuters) - Britain’s Labour Party leader Jeremy Corbyn said on Thursday that nobody was above the law and anyone who had done something wrong should be open to investigation, when asked about whether Prince Andrew should make a statement to U.S. authorities.

 “The revelations about [accused sex offender Jeffrey] Epstein are appalling and I think we should start with the principle that there some victims here - desperate young women who were abominably and appallingly treated,” Corbyn said.